imjustadudegamer/VoyagerEF-Android/README.md

-# Voyager EF — Star Trek: Voyager — Elite Force for Android
+# Voyager Elite Force for Android

 A native Android port of *Star Trek: Voyager — Elite Force* **Holomatch** (the multiplayer game, 2000) built on